Scout Taylor-Compton: Other ventures

 In 2001, Taylor-Compton provided voice overs for I Am Sam, and continued with voice over work with appearances in The Core (2003) and The Princess Diaries 2: Royal Engagement (2004).
 The following year, she provided voice over work for the teen hero comedy Sky High.
 She sang the theme song "Jet Set" for the film Chicken Night (2001).
 In 2002, Taylor-Compton appeared briefly in the Will Smith music video for "Black Suits Comin' (Nod Ya Head)" for the Men in Black II soundtrack.
 She appeared in the music video for "Sweet Valentine" by the band Born the Sky in 2007.

 In 2003, Taylor-Compton took vocal lessons with Diane Gillespie and Vocal Power Institute, along with guitar, drums and keyboard lessons, and joined a theatre group called "Shenanigans," where she performed and took weekly tap and jazz lessons.
 She attended the Hollywood Pop Academy for additional vocal training.

 In 2007, Taylor-Compton released her debut rock/pop album, in which she sang and played drums.
 She has cited Cyndi Lauper, Gwen Stefani, Madonna, Kelly Osbourne and Green Day as her musical influences.
 She worked with ERA Productions and punk-pop singer Vitamin C. While on the set filming Halloween (2007), Taylor-Compton received "a few pointers" about a music career from director Rob Zombie, who had also fronted the band White Zombie.
 She has stated that singing is a side project and "is just a little talent that I have on the side, and if it does something then I'll do that, but I'm not gonna give up acting."

 In 2011, she played in a music clip for a cover of Adele's song "Someone like You" by Tony Oller along with Lucas Till.

 On October 31, 2021, Taylor-Compton and Danielle Harris launched a podcast called Talk Scary to Me, in which they discuss the horror industry alongside their personal lives.
 In 2023, the podcast was added to Bloody Disgusting's podcast network, Bloody FM.

 In 2022, she appeared in metalcore band Ice Nine Kills' music video for their song "The Shower Scene", based on the 1960 film Psycho.

 In 2023, she voiced Julie Crawford in the Texas Chain Saw Massacre video game, as well as performing motion capture for all female victims.

 Personal life

 As a teenager, Taylor-Compton dated Andy Biersack from Black Veil Brides, who composed the song "The Mortician's Daughter" about her.
+In August 2005, when Taylor-Compton was sixteen years old, she was reported missing by her parents and was found approximately two weeks later at the home of a high school friend.

 On May 5, 2024 she married actor Tom O'Connell, with whom she has been since 2020.
+She has attention deficit hyperactivity disorder.